-This piece is part of Margins of the First Draft — a collection of personal poetry and raw reflections.
+This piece is part of Margins of the First Draft — a collection of poetry that was originally written in my teens, seems I was a very dramatic writer back then.

 2. a Fire was lit in her heart